 You have to know the silly story of how he got here.

-n the early 1800s many boats arrived in Hawaii, and onboard, along with sailors and sugarcane workers, there were rats.
+In the early 1800s many boats arrived in Hawaii, and on-board, along with sailors and sugarcane workers, there were rats.
 Thousands of them, running everywhere.
 That’s when some ‘not so brilliant’ Hawaii Sugar Cane owners came up with a plan to get rid of them.

 They knew that mongooses eat rats, so in 1883 they brought in mongooses to get the rats.
 There were many mongooses (not “mongeese”) ready to swallow up the rats but some genius missed one small detail- The mongooses run around all day and sleep at night, and rats sleep all day and come out at night, so they never see each other.
 Now there is a mongoose problem and a rat problem.
 That’s the mongoose story.